My Google Drive Freezes!

 Step 1.
 On the Chrome browser, click the More icon in the upper right corner and navigate to Settings > Extensions.
 Alternatively, type chrome://extensions/ in the address bar.

 Step 2.
-Select Remove or toggle switch under the Google Drive plugin to delete or disable the extension.
+Select Remove or toggle switch under the Google Drive plugin to delete or disable the extension to get rid of Google Drive frozen in use.

 Method 4.
 Check your internet